How to grow your Instagram account in 2026

 Switch up your hashtags

-If shuffling your hashtags and finding relevant hashtags from your collection all the time is a struggle for you – I have a solution!
-Ever since 2018, I have used a website I created where I store and categorize my tags.
-That way I can simply choose the fitting categories for my post, click a button, and voila!
+Ever since 2018, I have used my own tool where I store and categorize my tags.
+That way, I can simply choose the fitting categories for my post, click a button, and voila!
 I have 30 unique and shuffled hashtags ready to be used for my post.

-The service is called IgTags, and every Patreon subscriber of mine can access and use it.
-By subscribing to my Patreon you not only access the hashtag service to organize your hashtags.
-You also access the editing and Photography tutorials I have shared there.
+By subscribing to my Patreon, you not only access the hashtag service to organize your hashtags, but also the editing and Photography tutorials I share there every week.

 Feature hubs

-A feature hub is an account that has its own hashtag, and that posts other people’s photos in their Instagram feed, while crediting each author.
-When a feature hub shares your photo – they credit you by tagging you in the photo and/or mentioning your account in the caption.
-When people visit the account – they might navigate to your account from the featured photo.
+When a feature hub shares your photo, they credit you by tagging you in the photo and/or mentioning your account in the caption.
+When people visit the account, they might navigate to your account from the featured photo.

 The bigger the feature account is, the better the impact will be on your follower growth.
 But that doesn’t mean that smaller feature hubs don’t work.
 They still expose your account to a new audience, even though it is not as big.